jvlsg/roll/README.md

 A simple Diceroller in C for RPG and CLI enthusiasts by João Victor Guimarães

+## (UN)INSTALLING
+* Clone the repo / download
+* Run the install/uninstall scripts (Asuming `gcc` as compiler in the makefile)
+    * You might need to add execution permissions: `chmod +x install.sh`
+* The binary will be placed in /usr/local/bin/ as `roll`
+* TODO: Actually make a neat release package... the scripts will do for now.

 ## USAGE
 `roll [options] XdY[+A-B#Z] ...`
 Where:

 `X` is Number of Rolls

 `Y` is the type of die

-`A` and B are optional increments and decrements, respectively `Z` is a Target Number.
+`A` and B are optional increments and decrements, respectively

+`Z` is a Target Number.
 A roll will be successful if Result >= TN It is possible to make several rolls and use several modifiers to each roll.

+Please note that roll fails quietly - Incorrect input will simply be ignored.

 ## OPTIONS
 `-p`		Dice Pool mode: Each die of a roll is independent of the others